Image by jimg944

 1. Cooking Oils

 Most restaurants, even “better” ones, still use polyunsaturated cooking oils, like soybean, peanut, or canola.
 A few might use olive oil, which still shouldn’t be heated.
 Some use vegetable shortening, which is partially hydrogenated (a huge no-no).
 And don’t think you’re escaping it because you didn’t order anything fried: many restaurants coat meats in oils before grilling them.
 It’s hard to escape the oils entirely, and they’re not good for you.
-Sadly, I learned that even Chipotle, which sources many of their ingredients from good sources, uses soybean oil.
+Sadly, I learned that even Chipotle, which sources many of their ingredients from good sources, uses soybean oil. **Update: Chipotle, as of 2014, no longer uses any GMO ingredients and no soybean oil, except in their tortillas.**

 2. Food Additives